MicrosoftDocs/defender-docs/articles/defender-for-cloud/integration-defender-for-endpoint.md

 ### EDR solution recommendations

-If a condition isn't met, Defender for Servers provides recommendations as follows:
+If a condition for EDR solution assessment isn't met, Defender for Servers provides recommendations as follows:

 - `EDR solution should be installed on Virtual Machines`
 - `EDR solution should be installed on EC2s`